Configure booking restrictions

 - optional daily and weekly caps when the same Activity repeats often

-If you need code-gated access, cross-touchpoint rate limits, or generic availability rules, keep those in the broader Touchpoint Restrictions model.
+Set code-gated access, cross-Touchpoint rate limits, and general availability rules in the broader Touchpoint Restrictions model instead.

-That separation makes it easier to tell whether you are controlling event attendance, generic Touchpoint access, or both.
+Keeping them apart makes it clear whether you're limiting event attendance, general Touchpoint access, or both.

-See Validation & publishing for the broader publish flow.
+See Validation & publishing for the full publish flow.

 Related